-As this is a practical course, all students who wish to sit the practical exam must attend ALL of the classes to be eligible for the exam (though the Review Day is optional but strongly recommended).
+As this is a practical course, all students who wish to sit the exams must attend ALL of the classes to be eligible.
 If you miss a class or are unable to attend, you need to tell us as soon as possible.
-Unfortunately, you will not be able to join the other group on the Saturday or the Sunday, except under exceptional circumstances and by prior arrangement with RBGE.
-It may be possible to arrange for a catch-up day, though there would be a fee of £150 for this.
+It may be possible to arrange for a catch-up day, though there would be a fee of £150 $^{\circ}$ for this.